devstroop/Flaspbian/README.md

 4. **[Useful Dart Packages](#-useful-dart-packages)**
 5. **[Discord](#-discord)**

-## 🛠 Building flutter-pi on the Raspberry Pi
+## 🛠 Building flaspbian on the Raspberry Pi
 - If you want to update flutter-pi, you check out the latest commit using `git pull && git checkout origin/master` and continue with [compiling](#compiling), step 2.

 ### Dependencies